philipwhole/philipwhole.github.io/_posts/2023-09-14-Add-access-token-for-REST-API.markdown

 Now, let's test it.
 I used to test REST APIs in postman, which always worked very well.
 But today I want try another tool: <a href="https://testfully.io/">Testfully.</a>

 1. Signup if you do not have an account, then login.
-2. In the Requests interface, fill in the token credential.
+2. In the Requests interface, fill in the token credential required in Headers.
     name: Authorization, value: ghp_*****************************// Replace with your own preset API token, without quotation.
 3. Continue the requests and send.